 Does a copyright claim affect my channel?

-A copyright claim does not affect your entire YouTube channel.
+A copyright claim does not affect your entire YouTube channel or your channel’s status in the YouTube algorithm.
 The copyright claim is specific to the video where the copyrighted content was detected.

 For example, the video monetization, views, and watch time may be affected as a result of copyright claims.